-Nar phu trek is also a part of Annapurna region.
+Nar Phu trek is a part of Annapurna region.
 The word Annapurna is a Sanskrit word.
 It has two words Anna + Purna separately.
 Where "Anna" stands for GRAIN and "Purna" stands for FULL, thus the meaning for the word is "Full OF GRAINS" in common Nepali language.
 This is also popular as “GODDESS OF THE HARVEST” in Nepal.
 Nar and Phu are two different settlement situated in the north from main Annapurna Circuit Trek.

-This decision to open up Nar and Phu by Nepal Government has evoked little enthusiasm among the villagers for their past history.
+This decision to open up Nar and Phu by Nepal Government has reminded little enthusiasm among the villagers for their past history.
 Earlier it was the trade route between Nepal and Tibet.
 It was a barter system trading by that time.
 A path leading from the Nar-Phu valley into Tibet had made them dependent on the salt trade and still today yak herding is the basis of their livelihood.
-Visited by very few trekkers this exotic land offers medieval Tibetan culture in undisturbed form, dramatic mountain views and great alpine scenery.
-Snow leopards and blue sheep are often seen in the area.
+Few trekker views this exotic land offers medieval Tibetan culture in undisturbed form, dramatic mountain views, and great alpine scenery.
+Snow leopards and blue sheep are rarely seen in this area.
 Nar-Phu valley trekking begins from Koto via walking through a unique Marsyagndi valley.

 It is open round the year still we suggest either spring (March-May) or Autumn (September-November)